 But that’s not the answer managers want to hear.
-They want assurance of two things: first, that their conversion rate is high enough, and secondly, that they’re doing as good or better than the competition.
+They’re seeking affirmation of two things: first, that their conversion rate is performing well, and secondly, that they’re doing as good or better than their competitors.

 So, what is a good conversion rate?

 In this Insight we’ll be answering that question in full detail.
 Here’s what you can expect to learn: